Skip to main content

 Walt Disney World Transportation Information

-One of the perks of staying at a Walt Disney World resort hotel is the complimentary transportation.
-From the moment you step off the plane, everything has been taken care of for you: Disney's Magical Express will take you from the Orlando International Airport to your resort, and you have a variety of methods to travel to and from the Disney parks, resorts, and Disney Springs.
-Learn more about Disney's Magical Express here
+One of the perks of staying at a Walt Disney World Resort hotel is the complimentary transportation and proximity to the parks.
+Once you arrive at your resort, you have a variety of methods to travel to and from the Disney parks, resorts, and Disney Springs, all included with your stay.

 If you have not been before, here is a guide to understanding how Walt Disney World transportation operates.
-You'll also find friendly Cast Members who are happy to help direct you, should you have questions while on vacation.
+Once you arrive, you'll also find friendly Cast Members who are happy to help direct you, should you have questions while on vacation.

 Transportation Basics